-Communications & Public Relations (CPR) is tasked with promoting employee morale, managing Facilities Services social media sites, creating and promoting departmental videos, planning department events, acting as the Public Information Office for campus and in the Facilities Services Emergency Task Force, managing the branding of all Facilities Services units and offices, maintaining the campus-wide Building Representative list, updating content on the campus Cone Zone site and departmental website, promoting the department through campus-events; and, when appropriate, fielding customer questions and concerns, as well as acting as the website editor on the TNAPPA board.
+Communications & Public Relations (CPR) is tasked with promoting employee morale, managing Facilities Services social media sites, creating and promoting departmental videos, planning department events, acting as the Public Information Office for campus and in the Facilities Services Emergency Task Force, managing the branding of all Facilities Services units and offices, maintaining the campus-wide Building Representative list, updating content on the campus Cone Zone site and departmental website, promoting the department through campus-events; and, when appropriate, fielding customer questions and concerns.

 Information Technology (IT) handles day-to-day operations of technology within the department.
 IT provides Tech Support for around 160 users located at the new Facilities Services Complex along with 18 workstation computers in the training lab, 18 networked printer/copier/scanners, and support for all individual shop technology needs.
 Support is provided for satellite Zone Maintenance, Utilities and Building Services offices scattered all across campus.
 In addition, IT provides maintenance of the Facilities Services Website, along with video streaming of campus webcams, listservs, email, office applications, tablets, phones, and radios.
 IT also manages SCUP improvements and device identification and registration for all network attached equipment installed in Facilities Services.
 The department currently has over 1,100 devices on the network, including computers, printers, mobile devices, building automation services and life safety systems (fire alarm, building access, etc.).
 IT also acts as a liaison between Facilities Services and OIT when projects or maintenance issues affect network infrastructure, server support, or campus provided IT services.